emisasal/rest-api-crud/README.md

 ## Swagger documentation

-The list of endpoints are documented with Swagger in `http://localhost:8080/api-docs`.
+The list of endpoints are documented with Swagger in `http://localhost:8080/docs`.
 The endpoints are ordered by types and include params, query params and body.
-And all the responses with status code and examples.
+All the responses show status code and examples.

 ## Testing